Exchanging holiday money

 Can't I just get it at the airport?

-You might think this is the easiest option.
-That way you don’t have to budget beforehand, and you know exactly what you’ve got going spare in your account but, generally speaking, the airport is the one place you should avoid getting your money exchanged.
+You may think this is the easiest option.
+That way you don't have to budget beforehand, and you know exactly what you've got going spare in your account but, generally speaking, the airport is the one place you should avoid getting your money exchanged.

 Most exchange kiosks at the airport know that you don't really have much of a choice but to exchange there and then, so you can expect high commissions and fees.

-Pre-paid cards
+Prepaid cards

-If you wouldn’t feel safe carrying around wads of cash with you, consider getting a pre-paid travel card.
-Your money is locked at the exchange rate on the day you bought the card – which could be good if it’s at a high – and it won’t fluctuate as you spend, like using credit cards.
+If you wouldn't feel safe carrying around wads of cash with you, consider getting a prepaid travel card.
+Your money is locked at the exchange rate on the day you bought the card – which could be good if it's at a high – and it won't fluctuate as you spend, like using credit cards.

 You load the card with money before you leave then use it as you would a normal debit card.
-You can easily top-up your card if you need to.
-If you’re not sure if a pre-paid card is for you, check out the pros and cons.
+You can easily top up your card if you need to.
+If you're not sure if a prepaid card is for you, check out the pros and cons.

 Pros